Wednesday, May 16, 2007

 (oh, Lord) of the Dance

 "Before we begin let me make one thing clear right at the start," the instructor declared as class got underway.
-She began to pace the floor in front of myself and fifty other beginning students with her hands clasped behind her back, in a manner that called to mind General George S. Patton addressing a company of raw recruits.
+She began to pace the floor in front of myself and fifty other beginning students with her hands clasped behind her back, in a manner that called to mind General George S. Patton addressing a company of fresh troops.

 "In this class you will learn Latin Dancing.
 We have a lot of ground to cover in ten weeks and we'll be working hard over the next hour without a break.
 Many of you will wake up tomorrow morning with sore muscles that you never even knew you had."
 Around this time I began to wonder what in the hell I was doing in a high school gymnasium at 8:30 on a weeknight, and what had ever possessed me to enlist for salsa boot camp in the first place.
 I tried to remember if desertion was still punishable by firing squad these days...